Categories

 We must say that this gym equipment we see here is one of the best that we have seen!”

-I was actually offended, because they said, “one of the best…” and not “the very best” they had seen.
+I was actually kind of offended, because they said, “one of the best…” and not “the very best” they had seen…

-I was training every day, and coaching my customers, but the gym was giving us less and less money for us to live.
+I was training every day, and coaching my customers, but the gym was giving us little money for us to live.

-I managed however to finish building our “mobile cantina”.
+Thankfully, I did manage to finish building our “mobile cantina” that you can see here:

-Every Saturday we drove it to a flea market in Cape Town and we earned good money there.
+Every Saturday we drove it to a flea market in the centre of Cape Town and we earned good money there.

 However, we could not find other spots to place it during weekdays: We were constantly chased away by the police…